wcollins/packt-netops-ai-workshop/GETTING-STARTED.md

 # ⏰ Getting Started

 Setup instructions for the **Build Intelligent Networks with AI** workshop.
+All of these steps should be completed and validated prior to beginning the workshop.

 **Time required:** 45-60 minutes